mbridak/wfd_py_logger/README.md

 ## K6GTE Winter Field Day logger

 The logger is written in Python 3, and uses the curses lib.
 This means it will work with Linux, maybe Mac, but not Windows.
 You windows guys have enough loggers already.

 The log is stored in an sqlite3 database.
+The screen size expected by the program is an 80 x 24 character terminal.
+Nothing needs to be installed, compiled etc...
+Just make WFD_Curses.py executable and run it within the same folder.

+I decided to write this after the 2018 Winter Field Day when I couldn't find a simple Linux logger for the event.
+I didn't need multiuser logging or GPS disciplined time servers..

 ![Alt text](https://github.com/mbridak/wfd_py_logger/raw/master/logger.png)